 I study Computer Science at Cornell University.

-I am currently involved with various startups across AI and healthcare, B2B and B2C.
+During the summer of 2025, I was involved with various startups across AI and healthcare, B2B and B2C.
 I have gained experience with full stack development, deploying RAG and agents, as well as meeting people in industry to identify pain points and target product market fit.

 During the summer of 2024, I researched using LLMs for hardware design under Zhiru Zhang funded by an Engineering Learning Initiatives grant.
 See our report here.
 We also innovated new methods of Verilog dataset creation and submitted our results to the ICCAD Contest on LLM-Assisted Hardware Design, where we placed 9th.